netfoundry/minimal-mistakes/docs/_pages/v1/guide-hello-rapidapi.md

 ## Subscribe Now

 You may click below to connect through RapidAPI to NetFoundry's API and paste code snippets they provide in your IDE to start building right away.
-After you subscribe through RapidAPI you'll use [RapidAPI's guides](https://docs.rapidapi.com/) to connect to authenticated and wrap your HTTP requests for the NetFoundry API.
-Beyond that you'll use the same concepts and order of operations to manage your AppWANs.
+After you subscribe through RapidAPI you'll use [RapidAPI's guides](https://docs.rapidapi.com/) to authenticate and wrap your HTTP requests for the NetFoundry API with the appropriate RapidAPI headers.
+Beyond that you'll use the same concepts and order of operations to manage your AppWANs as described in [Hello, AppWAN](/v1/guides/hello-appwan/).

 As a RapidAPI subscriber you will not need a separate Auth0 login or an account with NetFoundry.
 {: .notice--success}